 On the front, find your center point and install the pull handle there.

-Finally, stain and finish with whatever color you like.
-Since this will be exposed to the elements, it’s essential to use a natural finish like linseed oil or polyurethane sealant to protect the wood and stain.
+Finally, stain and finish your wood frame with whatever color you like.
+Since this box will be exposed to the elements, it’s essential to use a natural finish like linseed oil or polyurethane sealant to protect the wood and stain.

 Using your Cold Frame

 There are lots of different ways to use this cold frame.
-Look at different growing resources for tips depending what kind of plants you want to grow in your cold frame!
+Look at different growing resources for winter growing tips depending what kind of plants you want to grow in your cold frame!

 However, there are a few best practices.